spadrejuan/tomweb-backend-application-blog-rest-services/README.md

 # tomweb-backend-application-blog-rest-services
-This project is part of the backend development exam for TomasinoWeb This blog API uses Java Maven, Spring Boot, and MySQL.
+This project is part of the backend development exam for TomasinoWeb.
+This blog API uses Java Maven, Spring Boot, and MySQL.
 Also included are ThymeLeaf dependencies for front-end development of this API, but not continued.